yduanmu/mesh-ray/README.txt

     inside that box.
     a.
 Check if ray is parallel to plane.
 (O: no hit, X: continue)
     b.
 Find intersection
     b.
-Check if intersection lies outside the triangle (O: no hit, X: continue)
+Use barycentric coordinates to check if intersection lies within the triangle (O: continue, X: no hit)
     c.
-Check if intersection lies outside ray (O: no hit, X: continue)
+Check if intersection lies inside ray (O: continue, X: no hit)
 5. Return the point of intersection and the index of the triangle.